PradeepJaiswar/flask-kafka-celery/README.md

-### Tutorial for setting up a basic Flask REST API only application
+### Tutorial for setting up a basic Flask REST APIs only application

 #### Install dependencies
 ```